Chaganti-Reddy/dotfiles/Readme.md

 This repository contains my personal configuration files for various applications and settings on Arch Linux with the DWM window manager.
 These files are essential for my system to look and function as I prefer.
 I recommend cloning this repository into your home directory (`~/`) for easy integration into your own setup.

+`NOTE - Please don't create any issues of pull requests.
+These dotfiles are only for my personal use.`

 ## Prerequisites

 To utilize these dotfiles, you need a system running Arch Linux with the DWM window manager installed.
 You will also require Git to clone and manage the repository.
 If you don't have it already, install Git using your package manager.